 Icebreakers get a bad rap, but they’re not all trust falls and clichés.
-Done well, icebreaker activities energize and engage employees and help them build trust and get to know each other.
+Done well, icebreaker activities energize, engage and welcome new hires, helping them build trust and get to know each other.

 Here are 20 great icebreakers: 10 for getting to know new employees or to use at work retreats, and 10 to start meetings.

 If there’s one thing that’s bound to bring people together, it’s food.
 Go around the room and have everyone tell their favorite dish and what makes it special, or even if they could only eat one thing for the rest of their lives, what would that be?
 When you want to recognize an employee in the future for their work, consider celebrating with lunch or a gift card from a restaurant that serves their favorite food.

 Create customized bingo cards, then give employees fifteen or twenty minutes to mingle and find coworkers who match the squares on the cards.

 You could also play the game digitally, searching Pingboard’s employee directory to find matches on each others’ profiles.

 Coworkers spend three minutes getting to know their partner before moving on to the next round.
 Consider structuring the rounds so that people are paired with coworkers from a different department.
 This type of icebreaker is great to build company-wide camaraderie, and encourages employee networks so cross departmental collaboration is easy.